AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 ### How To Interpret Your Amplifier

+This section is augmented by the informative Jupyter notebooks [Noise Addition](jupyter/NoiseAddition.ipynb) and [Noise Calculation](jupyter/NoiseCalculation.ipynb).
+These notebooks walk you through some examples of computing with *uncorrelated* noise, and compensating for the presence of *correlated* noice, as discussed in this section.

 If you are attempting to measure signals with noise in the microvolt range in the full audio band, you will inevitably see the noise of even a very low noise amplifier such as the one detailed above.
 You will need to be able to account for all of the noise, much of it being noise that you will need to estimate